hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/Cryptography/Message-Authentication-Codes/CMAC.md

 ```
 where `Rb` is a constant for a given `b`, defined in [1].

-Below is an illustrative diagram of the `CMAC` function.
+Below is an illustrative diagram of the `CMAC` function, showing the two different cases of MAC generation.

 ![[CMAC-Diagram.png]]
 ## *References*
 ---